zenml-io/zenml-projects/zencoder/README.md

 - [ ] Create a Dockerfile for the training pipeline with all requirements installed including ZenML, torch, CUDA etc. CUrrently I am having trouble creating this in this [config file](configs/finetune.yaml).
 Probably might make sense to create a docker imag with the right CUDA and requirements including ZenML.
 See here: https://sdkdocs.zenml.io/0.54.0/integration_code_docs/integrations-aws/#zenml.integrations.aws.flavors.sagemaker_step_operator_flavor.SagemakerStepOperatorSettings
 - [ ] Tests trained model on various metrics
 - [ ] Deploy the model on a [HuggingFace inference endpoint](https://ui.endpoints.huggingface.co/welcome) and use it in the [VS Code Extension](https://github.com/huggingface/llm-vscode#installation)
+- [ ] Create a custom [model deployer](https://docs.zenml.io/stacks-and-components/component-guide/model-deployers) that deploys a huggingface model from the hub to a huggingface inference endpoint.
+This would involve creating a [custom model deployer](https://docs.zenml.io/stacks-and-components/component-guide/model-deployers/custom) and editing the [deployment pipeline accordingly](pipelines/deployment.py)

 ## :bulb: More Applications